AMenezes97/serosim/README.md

 # 1.4 Force of Exposure and Exposure Model

-Now, we specify the foe_pars argument which contains the force of exposure for all exposure_IDs across all time steps.
-We also specify the exposure model which will determine whether an individual is exposed to a specific exposure event.
+Now, we need to specify the foe_pars argument which contains the force of exposure for all exposure_IDs across all time steps.
+We also specify the exposure model which will be called within runserosim later.
+The exposure model will determine the probability that an individual is exposed to a specific exposure event.
 Since we did not specify different groups within demography, all individuals will automatically be assigned group 1.
 Therefore, we only need 1 row for dimension 1 in foe_pars.
 Groups can be used as an indicator of location if the user wishes to specify a location specific force of exposure.
-We specified the same value for all time steps within foe_pars for simplicity but users will likely have varying numbers to match real world settings.
+We specified the same force of exposure for all time steps within foe_pars for simplicity but users will likely have varying numbers to match real world settings.

 ``` r
 ## Create an empty array to store the force of infection for all exposure types